Student Support Services

 (Library usage, reference and research)

-Professional librarians are available at all open hours to aid in reference and research and to provide instruction in Library use: services are provided in-person, using instant message, or telephone.
+Professional librarians are available at all open hours for reference and research support, and to provide instruction in information competency, whether one-on-one or in research workshops.
+Services are provided in-person, using chat online at the library website, or by telephone.

 Mathematics Engineering Science Achievement (MESA)

 The Mathematics Engineering Science Achievement (MESA) California Community College Program (CCCP) is an academic program designed to encourage educationally and financially disadvantaged community college students to excel in math, engineering and science so they can transfer to institutions offering baccalaureate degrees in these fields.
 MESA CCCP centers are located on selected community college campuses throughout the state and serve over 3,000 students.
 The program is a collaboration between MESA and the California Community Colleges Chancellor’s Office.
 The MESA program for Santa Barbara City College was established in 2007.
 Call (805) 730-4792 or visit CC-228.

 Noncredit Information and Registration Offices assist students with applying and registering in noncredit courses and are located at the Schott and Wake Campuses.

 (Activity cards, Student Identification Cards, Student Senate, club activities, housing)

 The Office of Student Life, located in the Campus Center, Room 217, is the center of co-curricular and extracurricular student activities on campus.
 Its staff assists individual students and student groups in coordinating activity projects, along with providing support to SBCC’s clubs and Associated Student Government/Student Senate.